ahgamut/ahgamut.github.io/content/posts/2022-10-23-debugging-c-cosmo.md

 Underneath all the libraries, syntax, abstractions, and optimizations, we still need to have some idea of what's going on.
 Writing programs is a lot more fun when we can understand what the computer is actually doing.
-Detailed feedback helps understand programs better, and quick feedback helps develop faster.
+Detailed feedback helps understand programs better, and quick feedback helps develop programs faster.
 Cosmopolitan Libc provides a set of debugging tools we can use to enrich our understanding of the programs we write.

 [^pyfaster]: